mawt13/montessori_albums/content/album/math-decimal-system.md

 2. Bring down the ten bead bar.
 "This is a ten bead bar."
 Give it to the child to hold for a moment, then have the child return it on the rug, just to the left of the unit bead.
 Point to the ten bar and say, “This is ten.”

-{{< figure class="float-right" src="/img/math/decimal-system/image003.webp" alt="Golden Beads" caption="More than just a wooden tray.
+{{< figure class="float-right pure-img" src="/img/math/decimal-system/image003.webp" alt="Golden Beads" caption="More than just a wooden tray.
 Avoid putting the unit bead in a container" >}}

 3. Bring down the hundred bead square.
 "This is one hundred bead square."
 Give it to the child to hold for a moment, then have the child return it to the rug, just to the left of the ten bar.
 Point to the hundred square and say, “This is one hundred.”